Half of a Yellow Sun: Postcolonialism and diaspora

-Susan Strehle argues that the subject of the novel is the cost of diasporic experience in post-colonial Nigeria.
-She writes that Adichie creates rich metaphors for the public history of Nigeria in her characters which reflected the divided heritage of the postcolonial subjects, hence she presents the various conditions faced by refugees and migrants during the Biafran War.
-The violation of the social contracts in Nigeria including genocidal murder of the Igbo minorities strips the characters of their status as citizens thereby propelling them into the diaspora as permanent foreigners.
-This is clearly shown by their experiences during the war which includes losing their houses as well as their homeland, Biafra.
+Scholars often examine the novel through the lens of postcolonial theory, focusing on Nigeria as a colonial project and the systems of domination lingering even after independence.

-Adichie has also been an émigré since she was nineteen, hence it gave her more experience of writing about the diaspora.
-Before Half of a Yellow Sun, she has written on themes of immigration and diaspora in her first novel Purple Hibiscus.
-In the novel, educated Southerners including Odenigbo disagrees with a nation which they perceive treats them as outsiders.
+Susan Strehle argues that the subject of the novel is the cost of diasporic experience in postcolonial Nigeria.
+She writes that Adichie creates rich metaphors for the public history of Nigeria in her characters, which reflect the divided heritage of the postcolonial subjects; hence, she presents the various conditions faced by refugees and migrants during the Biafran War.
+The violation of the social contracts in Nigeria, including the genocide of Igbos, strips the characters of their status as citizens, thereby propelling them into the diaspora as permanent foreigners.
+This is clearly shown by their experiences during the war, which include losing their houses as well as their homeland, Biafra.

-The novel explains that the cause of diaspora is the ethnic hatred of the Igbos that exploded into wars and massacres.
-This is illustrated with the fleeing of the Igbos from the north and west to the east; their exile when Nsukka, Abba, and Port Harcourt were captured by the Nigerian forces; when their houses were damaged during the war thereby rendering them wounded, displaced, and starving while living on trains, refugee camps, and dilapidated temporal houses; when their former homes were taken by the so-called Nigerians.
-Another depiction were how Ugwu's village house was destroyed, his mother died, and her sister was raped by the Nigerian soldiers; Kainene's house in Port Harcourt was taken over by a tribal marked woman.
+Adichie has been an émigré since she was nineteen, which gave her the experience used in her writing about the diaspora.
+Before Half of a Yellow Sun, she had written on themes of immigration and diaspora in her first novel, Purple Hibiscus.
+In the novel, educated Southerners, including Odenigbo, disagree with a nation that they perceive treats them as outsiders.